 - Configuring user environments

 - Configure GitHub OAuth

 - JupyterHub and OAuth

-We want you to contribute to JupyterHub in ways that are most exciting & useful to you.
-We value documentation, testing, bug reporting & code equally, and are glad to have your contributions in whatever form you wish :)
+We welcome you to contribute to JupyterHub in ways that are most exciting & useful to you.
+We value documentation, testing, bug reporting & code equally and are glad to have your contributions in whatever form you wish :)